MatrixOrbital/HTT-Utility/README.md

 # HTT Support utility

-A quick and easy utility to change the touch screen settings on Matrix Orbitals HTT HDMI TFT LCD range of products.
+A quick and easy utility to change settings on Matrix Orbitals HTT HDMI TFT LCD range of products.

 We are happy to release our HTT HDMI TFT Support Utility source code for Windows and Linux!